The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 This guide is about RESTEasy Classic, which used to be the default Jakarta REST (formerly known as JAX-RS) implementation until Quarkus 2.8.

-It is now recommended to use RESTEasy Reactive, which supports both traditional blocking workloads and reactive workloads equally well.
+It is now recommended to use Quarkus REST (formerly RESTEasy Reactive), which supports both traditional blocking workloads and reactive workloads equally well.

-For more information about RESTEasy Reactive, please see the introductory REST JSON guide or the RESTEasy Reactive reference documentation.
+For more information about Quarkus REST, please see the introductory REST JSON guide or the Quarkus REST reference documentation.

 There is another guide if you need a REST client based on RESTEasy Classic (including support for JSON).